kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 The apply phase executes the provisioning tasks based on the plan stage.
 It basically uses magic to create the application infrastructure.
 Terraform returns a detailed summary of what resources have been successfully created.

 ## Optimization
-While the current infrastructure is robust and secure, there are opportunities for optimization :

 **Auto-Scaling**: Implement auto-scaling to dynamically adjust the number of container instances based on traffic patterns.
 Auto-scaling ensures the application's performance even during traffic spikes.

 **Enhance Fault Tolerance**: To mitigate the single point of failure associated with the current single NAT gateway, implement a second NAT gateway in AZ 1b.
 This approach increases redundancy and reduces the risk of downtime if one of the NAT gateways becomes unavailable.